-Want to see successful strategic marketing in action?
-Here are the 4 B2B content marketing strategy examples that will show you what happens when you take a bird’s eye view of your brand’s story.
+Want to see successful strategic content marketing in action?
+Here are the the best examples of B2B content marketing tactics and strategy that will show you what happens when you take a bird’s eye view of your brand’s story.

 Grange Insurance’s Use of Brand Identity

 Grange Insurance sells to both individuals as well as businesses but where they exemplify superior marketing vision is with their B2B strategy.
 What they’ve done to stand out is to build an iron-clad brand identity – down-to-earth and approachable.
 They humanized insurance agents.
 This is no small task for business insurance – a sector known for its dry, confusing jargon and challenging claims processes.